Alcampopiano/hypothesize/paper/paper.md

 Andrew Bennett,
 Charlotte Soneson,
 Whedon,
-the Journal of Open-Source Software, and the Halton Catholic District School Board for their support of this project.
+the Journal of Open Source Software, and the Halton Catholic District School Board for their support of this project.